JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 If additional applications/libraries are available in the environment, the system administrator can manually define the respective parameters manually, in the `<Agent Home>/conf/buildAgent.properties` file.

 These parameters can be used for setting build configuration options, defining build configuration requirements (for example, check if a certain parameter exists), and inside build scripts.
-For more information on how to reference these properties, see [this section](configuring-build-parameters.md#Custom+Build+Parameters).

 >In the TeamCity UI, the values of parameters of a given agent can be viewed in __Agents | Agent Settings | Agent Parameters__.